Do You Need A Home Warranty? 7 Things to Know About Home Warranties

 Typically, a home warranty will also not cover pre-existing conditions.
 Many companies require homeowners to send their home inspection to the warranty company before it will service a system that has broken down.

 A home warranty is a service contract to repair or replace certain systems in the home if those systems break down.
-Homeowners insurance is a contract that protects you from financial liability if your home is damaged through accident or natural disaster.
+Homeowners insurance is a contract that protects you from financial liability if your home is damaged through an accident or natural disaster.

 The coverage between these two types of policies can be very different.
 Homeowners insurance protects against fires, theft, storms and a variety of natural disasters.
 The home warranty provides service when a system in the home fails, like when a pipe develops a clog.

 Often, home warranties are provided by the home seller to sweeten the offer and make it more attractive to buyers.
-Before buyers purchase a home warranty policy, it's important to ensure that a policy is not provided by the buyers.
+Before buyers purchase a home warranty policy, it's important to ensure that a policy is not provided by the sellers.
 To find out more about home warranties and whether or not the home you are trying to purchase will come with a warranty, speak to your real estate professional.